lavaldi/lavaldi.com/content/pages/resume.md

 **UND - Grupo El Comercio** - _2015 - 2019 | Lima_

 - Front End development (views and functionality) of the APTiTUS.com portal.
-- Developed software with React and custom backend APIs.
+- Develope software with React and custom backend APIs.
 - Use of Docker to automate the development environment and deployment of applications.
 - Use of AWS for deploy application (CloudFormation, S3, ECR, ECS, ELB, CloudWatch).
-- Integrated git version control into the platform to track, manage, and simplify changes.
+- Integrate git version control into the platform to track, manage, and simplify changes.

 #### Front End Developer

 **Clicks and Bricks SAC** - _2015 | Lima_

 - Front End Development: views (HTML, CSS), functionality (JS) and UX of the APTiTUS.com portal.
-- Integrated git version control into the platform to track, manage, and simplify changes
+- Integrate git version control into the platform to track, manage, and simplify changes.

 #### Web Developer